-Registration portal not yet open - booking for 35th Aletsch Half Marathon starts in November 2019.
+Booking for 35th Aletsch Half Marathon starts 8 November 2019.

 The number of participants in the Aletsch Half-Marathon is restricted to 2,500 runners.
 If you would like to take part in the most beautiful mountain run in Europe, you need to register as soon as possible.

 If the registration and/or mutation takes place without an additional fee, this will be requested at the start number issue, surcharge CHF 10.00 for registration or mutation.

 Late registrations after the above dates are only possible if the maximum number of 2,500 runners has not yet been reached.

 The starting field for the Aletsch Half-Marathon is divided into different blocks.
 Runners are allocated to one of the seven groups depending on the finish time expected or a finish time already achieved.
 The individual groups are phased to start at different times.
 Runners in the Aletsch Half-Marathon can only run in the start group allocated to them by the organisation team.

 The starting field of a maximum of 2,500 runners is divided into seven start blocks.
 Start times will be staggered.
 The block you are allocated to depends on the time you submitted on registration.
 This may be a time you are personally expected to achieve or a finish time you already achieved for the Aletsch Half-Marathon.
 Important: the start time given for your start block is binding for you!
 You can only run in the group allocated to you by the organisation team.

 - Nordic Walking: 10.30 a.m.

 Block 1: 10 a.m.